IBM-Blockchain-Starter-Kit/build-lib/README.md

 This json is used to extract chaincode information such as chaincode name, versions, paths, and channels.

+*Although chaincode is an array(for backwards compatible), do not have more than 1 chaincode object when using V2*

 ```json
 {
   "org": {